Tithes & Alms

 -

 The question shows that Paul was speaking about whether the works of the law of sacrifices or the hearing of the faith in Yache's sacrifice caused the people to receive the Spirit.
-There is no account of someone receiving the Spirit by the blood of bulls and goats, but the scriptures show that the hearing of faith in Yache has caused men to receive the Spirit in Acts :10:34-45.
-So it is evident the answer is the hearing of faith is how we receive the Spirit.
+There is no account of someone receiving the Spirit by the blood of bulls and goats, but the scriptures show that the hearing of faith in Yache has caused men to receive the Spirit when they work righteousness by evidence of Cornelius and his household in Acts 10:34-45.
+So it is evident the answer is the hearing of faith (and working righteousness) is how we receive the Spirit;

 Gal 3:3